 You might not have any experience of dealing with services and benefits before and it can be exhausting and confusing.
-We can help you with filling out forms, being with you at assessments and explaining how it all works.
+We can help explain how it all works.

-We run support groups for people just like you.
-Our groups are weekly and carers can get together with other people in a similar situation.
-Our groups are like a big family.
-It is all very informal and we will give you a drink and a snack to keep you going.
+Our groups are are a chance for carers to get together with other people in a similar situation.
+They are very informal and we will give you a drink and a snack to keep you going!

 Here To Listen